Tor missile system: 2020 Nagorno-Karabakh War

-On 9 November 2020, the Azerbaijan Ministry of Defence published a video showing the destruction of an Armenian Tor-M2KM system in the vicinity of Khojavend.
+On 9 November 2020, the Azerbaijan Ministry of Defence published a video showing the destruction of an Armenian Tor-M2 km system in the vicinity of Khojavend.
 A drone tracked the vehicle as it parked inside a garage where it was subsequently struck by an IAI Harop "kamikaze" drone and multiple guided bombs.

 2022 Russo-Ukrainian War

 In 2022, Tor missiles are being used by the Russian armed forces during its invasion of Ukraine.
 Several systems were reportedly abandoned by the Russian army after being stuck in mud, some of them photographed by individuals.
-One such photo, featuring a man named "Igor", garnered considerable attention on Twitter.